thisguygil/bobo/README.md

 ### General commands
 * `/help` - Shows the list of commands or gets info on a specific command
 * `/google <query>` - Searches Google for `<query>` and returns the first 10 results
-* `/random` - Gets a random quote/clip from the configured channel
+* `/random` - Gets a random quote/clip from the respective configured channel
   * Subcommands:
   * `quote` - Gets a random quote
   * `clip` - Gets a random clip